Back to Basics-Homemade Focaccia Bread Recipe (Modify with Cherry Tomatoes + Bocconcini)

 IMG_0873

-4.Bake for about 25 minutes or until crust is golden brown.
-Top with sliced bocconcini for last 5 minutes of cooking.
-Let rest for 10 minutes to allow dough to absorb oil.
+5.Bake for about 25 minutes or until crust is golden brown.
+Remove from oven and top with sliced bocconcini then return to oven and bake for 5 more minutes.
+Remove and let it rest for 10 minutes to allow dough to absorb oil.
 Cut and serve.

-Homemade Focaccia Bread Recipe (Modify with Cherry Tomatoes & Bocconcini)
+Homemade Focaccia Bread Recipe Card(Modified with Cherry Tomatoes & Bocconcini)

 Ingredients